MisaRistolainen/MisasMinerSetup/README.md

 ---

 ## Instructions:

+### REMEMBER TO PRESS ENTER AFTER ENTERING YOUR WALLET

 If you already have sgminer/ccminer, just drop this exe into the same folder as sgminer and start.